Purpose, mission & vision

 Robert Gordon.
 Chairman

-In addition to his role as Chairman of the MyState Foundation, Bob is also a Director of MyState Limited, a position which he has held since November 2006.
-Bob is the current President of the Institute of Foresters of Australia (IFA) and President of Football Federation Tasmania as well as being involved with a number of other charitable causes in Tasmania.
-He has been a company director for 17 years, including six years as Chairman of antecedent Credit Union, Connect Financial.
+In addition to his role as Chairman of the MyState Foundation, Bob is the current President of the Institute of Foresters of Australia (IFA) and President of Football Federation Tasmania as well as being involved with a number of other charitable causes in Tasmania.
+He has been a company director for 20 years, including six years as Chairman of antecedent Credit Union, Connect Financial.

 Magdalena Lane.
 Director